bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[27]'
       -
         type: text
         text: ' to the forefront.
-This form of reconciliation results in strengthened Indigenous worldviews at the national-level as opposed to singular Western European conceptualizations of a “geo-politics of knowledge”'
+This form of reconciliation strengthens Indigenous worldviews at the national level as opposed to singular Western European conceptualizations of a “geo-politics of knowledge”'
       -
         type: text
         marks: